safesoftware/FMETraining/ServerAuthoring2SelfServe1/Exercise2.md

 By completing this exercise you have learned how to:
 <br>
 <ul><li>Create an integer user parameter and apply it to two transformer parameters</li>
-<li>Create a choice user parameter and apply it to a Writer feature type parameter</li>
+<li>Create a choice user parameter and apply it to a writer feature type parameter</li>
 <li>Publish a workspace and use published parameters</li></ul>
 </span>
 </td>